ehorodyski-ionic/cap-tutorial-local-plugin/docs/code-abstractions.md

 As we build out the `ScreenOrientation` plugin we will make use of thin binding.
 Without spoiling too much it's very straight-forward and simple to natively modify orientation; applying any other pattern doesn't make much sense here.

-Let's put theory to practice by writing the [iOS platform implementation](/docs/native-ios.md) of the plugin first.
+Now that we know how we want to abstract our native code we can start writing it.
+Our next step: [ the iOS implementation](/docs/native-ios.md).